 WE DON'T JUST "DO CHURCH", BUT GIVE OUR LIVES TO GOD'S PLAN BELIEVING THAT GENEROSITY IS WORSHIP.
 WE SEEK TO BE GENEROUS WITH OUR TIME, TALENTS, AND TREASURES, THAT THE KINGDOM OF GOD MAY BE EXPANDED IN AND THROUGH US.

-On Oct 10th, Commitment Sunday, we will be taking time during the Sunday gathering to fill out a commitment card, committing to taking practical next steps to grow in the specific way(s) we feel led to.
+Join us in taking the next step in your generous worship journey and filling out a commitment card, committing to taking practical next steps to grow in the specific way(s) you feel led.

 BEING DISCIPLED IN GENEROSITY

 As disciples, our end goal is to grow more in the image of Christ -- to be more like Him not only in what we do but how we do it, and why we do it.
 The 'what' we're called to do is vast (though it can be summed up in the Great Commission in Matt.
 28:18-20!), but 'how' we do these things is equally as important.
 Our greatest command is to love the Lord with all of our heart, our soul, our mind, and our strength (Mark 12:30), in many ways encompassing the 'how' and 'why' of our walk with Christ.